NOSALRO/robot_dart/src/docs/docs/faq.md

 To enable position and velocity limits for the actuators:
 {{POSITIONS_ENFORCED}}

-Every actuators limits (position, velocity, acceleration, force) can be modified:
+Every DOF's limits (position, velocity, acceleration, force) can be modified:
 {{MODIFY_LIMITS}}

-You can also modify the damping coefficients, coulomb frictions and spring stiffness of every joint:
+You can also modify the damping coefficients, coulomb frictions and spring stiffness of every DOF:
 {{MODIFY_COEFFS}}

 ## **What are the supported sensors?
 How can I use an IMU?**

+Sensors in RobotDART can be added only through the simulator object.
+All of the sensors can be added without being attached to any body or joint but some of them can operate only when attached to something (e.g. `ForceTorque` sensors).

 #### **Torque sensor**
 Torque sensors can be added to every joint of the robot:
 {{TORQUE_SENSOR}}

-Torque sensors measure the torque $\tau \in \rm I\!R$ of the attached joint:
+Torque sensors measure the torque $\tau \in \rm I\!R^n$ of the attached joint (where $n$ is the DOFs of the joint):
 {{TORQUE_MEASUREMENT}}

 #### **Force-Torque sensor**